MuratRuslan/uploadservice/README.md

     Post request with key "file" and file itself.
     You'll get a link to that file as Body answer.

-  - "/files/identifier"
+  - "/files/identifier?size='" Get request for the file.
-    Get request for the file.
+    If you add after identifier optional parameter 'size' with values 's' for small and 'm' for medium, it'll be resized.
     You'll able to either download or attach in your html as a picture for example.